-Are you wondering how the Social Security Administration will contact you about your retirement benefits?
+Are you a little confused as to how Social Security will contact you about retirement benefits?

 This applies to Medicare as well.

-If you need to do that, please visit My Social Security for more information.
-It’s very thorough and you should be able to find answers to your questions.
+Therefore, if you need to do that, My Social Security is the best place to go for information.
+It’s thorough and you should be able to find answers to your questions.

-With that said, there are 3 basic ways that the Social Security Administration uses for communication.
+With that said, there are 3 methods that the Social Security Administration uses for communication.

 However, it must be emphasized that the official method of correspondence is by letter through the United States Postal Service.

 The other two methods are by phone and email.